-ТОРІС ACCOUNTING METRIC CATEGORY UNIT OF MEASURE CODE FCX RESPONSE REFERENCES Waste & Hazardous Materials Total weight of non-mineral waste generated Quantitative Metric tons (t) EM-MM- 150a.4 261.5 thousand metric tons (1) 2021 Form 10-K, Item 1A: Risk Factors: Operational Risks Management Total weight of tailings produced Quantitative Metric tons (t) EM-MM- 150a.5 295 million metric tons (2) ESG Performance Trend Data: Mining.
-Mineral Processing Waste Total weight of waste rock generated Quantitative Metric tons (t) EM-MM- 150a.6 365 million metric tons (3) 2021 Annual Report on Sustainability: Tailings Management Total weight of hazardous waste generated Quantitative Metric tons (t) EM-MM- 150a.7 29.4 thousand metric tons Total weight of hazardous waste recycled Quantitative Metric tons (t) EM-MM- 150a.8 7.1 thousand metric tons Number of significant incidents associated with hazardous materials and waste management Quantitative Number EM-MM- 150a.9 No Significant (as defined by our risk matrix) incidents associated with hazardous materials and waste management occurred in 2021.
-Description of waste and hazardous materials management policies and procedures for active and inactive operations Discussion and Analysis n/a EM-MM- 150a.10 We are committed to reducing our environmental impact, which includes the effective management of our mining and non-mining wastes alike.
+TOPIC ACCOUNTING METRIC CATEGORY UNIT OF MEASURE CODE FCX RESPONSE REFERENCES Waste & Hazardous Materials Total weight of non-mineral waste generated Quantitative Metric tons (t) EM- MM- 150a.4 274.3 thousand metric tons (1) 2022 Form 10-K, Item 1A.
+Risk Factors: Operational Risks Management Total weight of tailings produced Quantitative Metric tons (t) EM- MM- 150a.5 331 million metric tons (2) ESG Performance Trend Data: Mining.
+Mineral Processing Waste Total weight of waste rock generated Quantitative Metric tons (t) EM- MM- 150a.6 414 million metric tons (3) 2022 Annual Report on Sustainability: Tailings Management Total weight of hazardous waste generated Quantitative Metric tons (t) EM- MM- 150a.7 32.6 thousand metric tons - (4) 2022 Annual Report on Sustainability: Waste Total weight of hazardous waste recycled Quantitative Metric tons (t) EM- MM- 150a.8 7.4 thousand metric tons Number of significant incidents associated with hazardous materials and waste management Quantitative Number EM- MM- 150a.9 One significant (defined as a consequence rating of 3 or higher on our risk matrix) incident associated with hazardous materials and waste management occurred in 2022.
+Our El Abra operation experienced an incident that was identified as significant in our risk register process during the year.
+In March 2022, because of a failure along the pipeline, approximately 13,000 cubic meters of an acidic solution flowed from a containment dam at our operations through an already modified area downstream of the dam and along the access road to the open pit.
+The site activated the contingency plan and immediately implemented corrective actions to stop the flow and cleaned up the impacted area.
+(1) 2022 Annual Report on Sustainability: Environmental Compliance (2) 2022 Annual Report on Sustainability: Our Approach Description of waste and hazardous materials management policies and procedures for active and inactive operations Discussion and Analysis n/a EM- MM- 150a.10 We are committed to reducing our environmental impact, which includes the effective management of our mining and non-mining wastes alike.
 Mining and mineral processing wastes are typically managed in designated, engineered stockpiles or impoundments.
 In addition to responsibly managing our mining and mineral processing waste, we continuously evaluate opportunities to reduce the quantity of non-mining waste generated.
 We seek to apply the standard protocol of reduce, reuse, recycle wherever possible and implement robust practices to identify, categorize, store and manage non-mining wastes.
 Through our asset recovery programs, we divert certain materials from the landfill, and we strive to increase recycling and reuse of those materials in our operations whenever possible.
 We also evaluate our hazardous waste streams and, when possible, substitute materials with lower toxicity into our processes.
+(1) 2022 Annual Report on Sustainability: Waste Management